Inflectra/spira-documentation/docs/Spira_User_Manual/Risks Management.md

 In addition, you can view a more detailed description of the risk (along with any mitigations) by positioning the mouse pointer over the incident name hyperlink and waiting for the popup "tooltip" to appear.
-If you click on the risk name hyperlink, you will be taken to the risk details page described in section 16.2.
+If you click on the risk name hyperlink, you will be taken to the [risk details](#risk-details) page.
 Clicking on any of the pagination links at the bottom of the page will advance you to the next set of risks in the list according to the applied filter and sort-order.
 There is also a drop-down-list at the bottom of the page which allows you to specify how